 “They’re so sweet,” Kate says, “and you can see their gratitude and their joy in being able to buy a house that they didn’t know that they could get.
 It’s very rewarding to be able to take somebody from having maybe less than perfect credit all the way to buying a house.”

-In addition to her work as a mortgage consultant, Kate served as the Washington chapter leader for Moms Demand Action for Gun Sense and as a long-time member of the GSBA board.
+In addition to her work as a mortgage banker, Kate served as the Washington chapter leader for Moms Demand Action for Gun Sense and as a long-time member of the GSBA board.
 Recently, though, Kate’s volunteerism has turned to the issue of homelessness.
 For her 50th birthday, she asked people to donate to homeless women’s feminine hygiene needs.
 Her fundraiser has already raised half of her $5,000 goal.
 And now Kate has joined the ranks of Agents of Change.
 “I’m hoping through all of this that I can get the kids more active,” Kate says, “and have them grow up giving back.”

 Why are you an Agent of Change?